dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 something like `End date set to 6/29/2019`).
 As always, it is best to make sure the date range is valid to avoid breaking the program or producing weird results.
-If a date is invalid, it will print something like `Invalid date, try again.
+If a date is invalid, it will prompt something like `Invalid date, try again.
 Start date (leave blank if want first data date): ` until a valid date is entered.
 If a range is invalid (i.e. the start date is after the end date,